The Party was relentless,

 César stopped in front of Mónica and said the kind of words that make a bull jump you.

 Mónica left the bat on the floor and punched César on the face.
-Repeatedly

-when they saw him,
+and, when they saw him,

-started punching him instead.
+they punched him instead.

 César passed by me and said,